California lawmakers vote to end travel ban to states with anti-LGBTQ+ laws

 Some Republicans voted against overturning the ban, but there was no debate.

 The bill will head to the Senate for a final vote before landing on Gov. Gavin Newsom’s desk.
 The Democratic governor has until Oct.
 14 to decide whether to sign it into law.
-The governor’s office did not immediately return a request for comment about the legislation.
+The governor’s office said he will evaluate the bill on its merits.

 The reversal on the travel ban comes amid intense political battles across the country over transgender rights, including efforts to impose bans on gender-affirming care, bar trans athletes from girls and women’s sports, and require schools to notify parents if their children ask to use different pronouns or changes their gender identity.